 What to do if you are arrested for DUI in another state

-Whenever you are dealing with a DUI or OVI arrest, you should hire an attorney who specializes in that area of law.
+Whenever you are dealing with a DUI or OVI arrest, you should hire an attorney who specializes in criminal defense.
 However, when arrested outside your home state for DUI, you should talk with a DUI attorney acquainted with the laws of both the state of the arrest and Ohio.

 If you or someone you know has been arrested for operating a vehicle while intoxicated, please contact one of the experienced attorneys at Suhre & Associates, LLC today.
 Our trustworthy and competent attorneys are here to guide and help you deal with your OVI charge.